satheesh-kamadani/terraform-aws-infrastructure/README.md

 # 🌩️ AWS Infrastructure with Terraform

-This project demonstrates how to **provision and manage AWS infrastructure using Terraform** — following Infrastructure-as-Code (IaC) best practices.
+This project demonstrates how to **provision and manage AWS infrastructure using Terraform**, following Infrastructure-as-Code (IaC) best practices.

 It creates a **complete, production-style environment** including a custom VPC, public subnets, EC2 instances, a load balancer, and an S3 bucket.
 This setup can serve as a solid foundation for deploying web applications on AWS.